-Reading time in English: Daily in the morning.
+Reading time in English: Daily 12:40-1:40.
 We use the Journeys curriculum for Reading.
 We will also have book clubs this year as well for those students reading chapter books.

 Math: The school uses the Learn Zillion curriculum for math.
 Math will be taught in French in our classroom.